 The museum contains many devotional objects such as the Palestinian ampoule (sixth century) used by pilgrims to bring oil from the Holy Land to the western world, along with other holy objects (sixth through ninth centuries).
 A whole section of the museum is devoted to reliquaries and furnishings according to the Saint Columban tradition.
 In the picture gallery, the most important piece is a large 1522 polyptych by Bernardino Luini.

-The MCM Collection is now open only on Sunday.
+The Abbey Museum is now open only on Saturday and Sunday.
 To ensure optimal conditions, all visitors will be required to:

 -wear a mask